dinhnhobao/FileEncryptionAPI/docs/README.md

 # FileEncryptionAPI V2

 <p align="center">
-File Encryption API, as the name suggested, can be used to encrypt and decrypt files for storage.
+testing testing File Encryption API, as the name suggested, can be used to encrypt and decrypt files for storage.
 This API is built as a custom connector to Microsoft Power Automate.
 File Encryption API allows file-based encryption of all types of files available.
     <br>